 The Toyota Mark X is a very powerful car, the 250G blasts from 0-100km/h in 7.9 sec.
-That power combined with its mass(1550Kg), requires good stops, but unfortunately this is an area the Mark X 250G falls short.
+That 314 horsepower under the hood combined with its mass(1550Kg), requires good braking, but unfortunately, this is an area the Mark X 250G falls short.
 During hard braking, the car feels strained under its weight and takes time to stop.
 Under normal driving, this should not be a problem, but any enthusiastic driving or racing exposes the car to this weakness.
 The Mark X 350S and the Premium do not seem to suffer from this problem.

 Minor Service – At 5,000 km.
 Requires Air Cleaner, Oil Filter, and Engine Oil